May 19, 2018 GDPR Compliance for 2018: It’s easier than you think

 What does GDPR mean for you?
 If your business is based in the EU, or you process the personal data of individuals located in the EU, then you need to be compliant with the laws.
 If you’re a U.S.-based business and you have customers in the EU you also need to be GDPR compliant.
 But don’t worry: ShortStack has you covered.
-We’re providing our customers with all the tools they need to make sure they are GDPR ready.
+We’re providing our customers with all the tools they need to make sure they are GDPR ready; read about all of our updates here.
 This post will tell you what you need to know to make sure your ShortStack forms and email lists are compliant, including steps you should take RIGHT NOW to make sure you can continue sending emails to current subscribers.

 Already know you need to make GDPR updates to your mailing list?
 Then skip the background information.

 Please note: For the purposes of this blog post, I group all European countries together.
 Why?
 Most European countries, even those that are not part of the EU, appear to be implementing similar data protection regulations.

 The European GDPR is a set of data protection laws created to update the current data protection laws that have been in place since 1995.
 However, a WHOLE lot has changed over the last 23 years with regard to how data is handled and used.
 The new legislation is intended to offer consumers more protection for how businesses handle their personal data.
 There are three GDPR requirements ShortStack users should pay particular attention to, namely:

 - Stricter consent requirements (consent must be both explicit and verifiable);